gitpeterwind/emep-dev/README.md

 ```

 #### I want a specific source/status run version
-Serch the [release page](https://github.com/metno/emep-mscw/releases) and note down the tag.
+Search the [release page](https://github.com/metno/emep-mscw/releases) and note down the tag.
 For example, [status 2016 version](status2016) the has tag `rv4_9`.
-After cloning the repository, youi can create new branch (`status2016`) from this tag as:
+After cloning the repository, you can create new branch (`status2016`) from this tag as:
 ```bash
 git checkout -b status2016 rv4_9
 ```